garretjames/react-flux-dating-interface/readme.md

 Guidelines
 =========
 A sample page has been provided for you.
 Run `npm install` followed by `npm start` to display the current page.
-Your goal is to populate the `#searchResults` div with a list of potential matches.
+Your goal is to populate the `data-id="searchResults"` div with a list of potential matches.
-These matches can then be filtered through the `#userPreferences` pane.
+These matches can then be filtered through the `data-id="userPreferences` pane.
 Each match lists the candidate's photo, name, and age.
-Clicking on a match's contact button `#buttonFilter` should display a custom dialog `#userContact` listing the match's phone number `#userPhone`, cell number `#userCell`, and e-mail `#userEmail`.
-Do not use `alert()` for this dialog.
+Clicking on a match's contact button `data-id="buttonFilter` should display a custom dialog `data-id="userContact"` listing the match's phone number `data-id="userPhone"`, cell number `data-id="userCell"`, and e-mail `data-id="userEmail"`.
+Do not use `alert()` at all.

 A web API is available to retrieve raw user information.
 Sample API usage can be found at [Random User API](https://randomuser.me/documentation#howto).
 This raw information will need to be transformed to match the display requirements below.